Alejogb1/job-board/blog-data/no-module-named-mtcnn-python-error.md

 id: "no-module-named-mtcnn-python-error"
 ---

-Alright so you're hitting the classic "No module named 'mtcnn'" error in Python yeah I've been there oh boy have I been there.
+so you're hitting the classic "No module named 'mtcnn'" error in Python yeah I've been there oh boy have I been there.
 It's like a rite of passage for anyone messing with computer vision especially face detection.
 Seems you're trying to use mtcnn right well its not just going to magically appear in your Python environment you know?

 Let's break this down real quick its more common than you think this is not a python issue itself rather its a python module problem.
 This means that the library or package `mtcnn` is not installed in your current Python environment.
 Think of it like having all the tools to build a house but missing that one specific hammer you needed.
 You've got the python executable but not the specific module.

-Okay so first things first you need to make sure you have the package manager pip.
+ so first things first you need to make sure you have the package manager pip.
 Pretty much everyone uses pip to install Python packages.
 If you’re on Linux or Mac you probably already have it.
 Windows sometimes you need to get it separately usually comes with a regular python installation though.
 You can check if its installed just open your terminal or command prompt and type `pip --version`.
 If you get back some output with a version number you’re set.
 If you get a “command not found” error then google “how to install pip” and go from there. its a simple process no magic involved.
 I am not here to teach you that basics ok?
 I assume you got it setup.

 Now for the actual installation.
 Sometimes I even forgot if it was a simple `pip install` or not.
 So what you should do is open your command line and just do this: